Alexeyov/Empire-at-War-Linux-Mod-Tool/README.md

 [Back to Index](#index)
 # EAW Game font
+In the process of researching the reason of modded EAW's poor perfomance I was able to create a fix to the game's font not loading properly.
-There is an odd interacction where Proton returns the correct font back to the game, but does it by giving back the family-name value of the font, while the game is waiting for the type-name.
+There is an odd interaction where Proton returns the correct font back to the game, but does it by giving back the family-name value of the font, while the game is waiting for the type-name.
 A copy of a "tweaked" version of the font can be found [here](https://www.dropbox.com/scl/fi/cn94vw9mjuq0rt6s95z3z/EaW-Font-Proton.zip?rlkey=sxbg6dio45en9a2vox1dhwt3d&st=cn13oylc&dl=0)
 In order to make the game load the new font, do the following:
 * Extract the fonts